egoist/commits-between/README.md

 Type: `string`
 Required: `true`

-From this tag.
+From this tag or commit hash.

 ##### to

 Type: `string`
 Default: `''`

-Before this tag, default is `HEAD`.
+Before this tag or commit hash, default is `HEAD`.

 ##### cwd